Event research Revis

 |

-The band reformed in 2010, but struggled with releasing music during this time.
-Despite extensive work being done on new material, including an EP named Fire and Ice and a full studio album titled Do We Have to Beg? reportedly being finished, internal disagreements between bandmembers and the record label prevented either from releasing beyond a handful of promotional singles.
-Both remain unreleased to-date, and after the abrupt cancellation of the album, the band announced their second breakup.
-In 2024, the band reformed again, with plans to release an unrelated EP and studio album.
-The EP, Bottles of Lightning was released in 2024, while second studio album Killing Time is scheduled for release on November 7, 2025.
+In 2005 the band took a break and then reformed in 2010 to work on new material, including an EP named Fire and Ice and a full studio album titled, Do We Have to Beg?
+Internal disagreements with the record label prevented either from releasing beyond a handful of promotional singles.
+Both remain unreleased to-date, and the band parted ways once again.

 Source: Wikipedia